Xavierj2216/independent-study/blog-3.md

 start = 1
 clip = "YG_HOUSE_PERC_1"

-The insertMedia() function is what allows you to place sound clips into the EarSketch DAW.
++ The insertMedia() function is what allows you to place sound clips into the EarSketch DAW.
 The function takes in 3 parameters:
-clipName:
+    + clipName
-Track- the location of the clip in the DAW
+    + Track- the location of the clip in the DAW
-startMeasure: where to place the clip on the track
+    + startMeasure: where to place the clip on the track

-setEffect().
++ setEffect().
 It allows you to apply audio effects to your tracks to enhance the sound.
 This function takes in 4 parameters:
-track: An int specifying the track to add the effect to.
+++ track: An int specifying the track to add the effect to.
-effectName: A string (constant) specifying name of the effect (e.g. VOLUME)
-effectParam: A string (constant) specifying the parameter of the effect to set (e.g. GAIN)
-paramValue: A float specifying the value of the effect parameter.
+++ effectName: A string (constant) specifying name of the effect (e.g. VOLUME) ++ effectParam: A string (constant) specifying the parameter of the effect to set (e.g. GAIN) ++ paramValue: A float specifying the value of the effect parameter.

 + My EarSketch (This is a overview, the detail inside is not important)